DraymeM/tetelekzv/README.md

 ## 🧠 Use Cases

-- 📖 Breakdown course topics into nested structures
+- 📖 Structure course materials into nested, linked topics
-- 🧪 Self-test with flashcards before exams
+- 🧪 Review content with flashcards and quizzes
-- ✍️ Rich markdown content for definitions and examples
+- ✍️ Write markdown-powered notes with examples and formatting
-- 👨‍🎓 Designed for university students prepping for ZH, vizsga, or thesis defense
+- 👨‍🎓 Ideal for Hungarian university students preparing for:
+  - ZH (zhárthelyi dolgozat)
+  - Vizsga (exams)
+  - Thesis defense prep

+---

+## 📈 Performance & Lighthouse

+- ✅ **Lighthouse scores**: 95–100 in all categories
+- ⚡ Responsive, fast, SEO-optimized
+- 📦 Fully PWA-compliant: installable and offline-ready